Freight Shipping from Louisville to Grand Rapids

 How much does it cost to ship freight from Louisville to Grand Rapids?

-Full truckload (FTL) rates from Louisville, KY to Grand Rapids, MI currently range from $909-$1,121 for a standard dry van load over the 423-mile route.
+Full truckload (FTL) rates from Louisville, KY to Grand Rapids, MI currently range $909-$1,121 (roughly $2.18-$2.66 per mile over 423 miles).
 LTL shipments typically cost $433-$760 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Louisville to Grand Rapids?

-Standard FTL transit from Louisville to Grand Rapids is approximately 8 hrs by truck over 423 miles.
+Standard FTL transit from Louisville to Grand Rapids is approximately 8 hrs by truck over 423 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Louisville to Grand Rapids freight?